-With the center of the fabric marked, line it up with the center of the pant’s rear (with the pants inside out).
+With the center of the fabric marked, line it up with the center of the pant’s rear (with the pants inside-out).
 Then sew it just below the belt line as close as possible to it.
-Make sure to fold the fabric in before sewing so it doesn’t unravel or rub against your body.
+Make sure to fold the fabric in before sewing, so it doesn’t unravel or rub against your body.
 Look at the pictures closely to see what I mean.

 I used T90 Nylon upholstery thread at structural areas, with Nylon T69 at less crucial areas.
 I also used polyester serger thread at non-structural areas like doubling the edges to prevent fraying or rubbing.
-Since it’s one single piece of fabric it won’t rip apart at a seam in a crash, and most attachment points are double, triple or more straight stitched (3mm stitch length).
+Since it’s one single piece of fabric it won’t rip apart at a seam in a crash.
+And most attachment points are double, triple or more straight stitched (3mm stitch length).
 That liner is not coming out in any accident I could possibly survive.
 One benefit is that the liner is so strong that it would actually help keep together the exterior denim in a crash.

 Make sure the reinforcement layer is well attached

 Sewing it was seriously abusing my Singer 9960, but it didn’t complain at all.
 Thankfully, anything I couldn’t sew directly I could sew via the hand wheel.
-Some light machine oil at the needle helped.
+Some light sewing machine oil at the needle helped.
+A lot.
 The upper thread tension was around 16 out of 20 most of the time.
 Rarely 20.
 I’m surprised I didn’t consistently max it out with such heavy-duty materials and threads.
 The machine powered through like a champ, honestly.
 Some parts were more layers than I could count.
 I really can’t recommend that sewing machine enough.
 Not that many motorcycle riders would care…

 The white pockets on the sides are for hip armor.
 Re-attaching them through the jeans, Keprotec and mesh liner was really hard.
 All while doing it over the original stitching.
 Nonetheless, it’s perfectly doable.